ichadharimanushya/python-expense-tracker-version0/README.md

-A terminal based tracker using python (for learning purposes)
+A terminal based expense tracker using python (for learning purposes)

 Features:
 - Add expenses